Make this classic basil pesto in under five minutes! The perfect way to add flavor to pasta, sandwiches, salads and pizza.

 We love to put fun spins on pesto--check out this pistachio mint pesto and this sneaky kale pesto--but sometimes, you just want the classics.
 Enter this classic basil pesto!

+Recently, I noticed a jar of pesto was almost $6!
+I was shocked!
+This is an incredibly simple and affordable thing to make at home!
 With fresh, simple ingredients that work together to create culinary magic, classic basil pesto is a great recipe for every cook to have in their back pocket.

 Reasons you'll love this recipe

-- it's made with simple, fresh ingredients
+- It is made with simple, fresh ingredients!

-- it's ready in 5 minutes or less
+- Ready in 5 minutes or less!

 Ingredients

-- basil- there are many different varieties of basil, but for that 'classic pesto' flavor, we recommend sweet basil- pull the leaves off and discard stems for the best texture.
+- Basil- there are many different varieties of basil, but for that 'classic pesto' flavor, we recommend sweet basil- pull the leaves off and discard stems for the best texture.

-- pine nuts- if you take an extra ten minutes to toast the pine nuts, you'll be rewarded with an extra layer of flavor here.
+- Pine nuts- if you take an extra ten minutes to toast the pine nuts, you'll be rewarded with an extra layer of flavor here.
 No pine nuts?
-Swap in blanched almonds instead (you'll want to blend them for longer)
+Swap in blanched almonds instead (you'll want to blend them for longer).

-- parmesan cheese- make sure to go for freshly grated parmesan, and not the powdery, shelf-stable stuff
+- Parmesan cheese- make sure to go for freshly grated parmesan, and not the powdery, shelf-stable stuff.

-- olive oil- we've used extra-virgin olive oil here.
+- Olive oil- we've used extra-virgin olive oil here.
 Any good quality olive oil will suffice.

 Step by step directions